-Marketing Capabilities Required Importance Ideal Acquisition Method Develop new products and services for the foreign markets 3 Facilitated case study Networking and/or peer discussion On-the-job training Self Study Outsource and/or recruit personnel with required skills 2.
-Expand distribution networks in foreign operations 1 On-the-job training Outsource and/or recruit personnel with required skills 3.
-Determine the appropriate pricing of the products and services to stay competitive 2 On-the-job-training Lecture or expert seminar Facilitated case study
+Marketing Capabilities Required Importance Ideal Acquisition Method 1.
+Determine the appropriate pricing of the products and services to stay competitive 3 Networking and/or peer discussion On-the-job training 2.
+Gather foreign market intelligence 1 Networking and/or peer discussion Outsource and/or recruit personnel with required skills 3.
+Expand distribution networks in foreign operations 2 Networking and/or peer discussion Outsource and/or recruit personnel with

-The most important capability in the Marketing cluster is that of Expanding distribution networks (see Table 4-8).
-Promotion to create brand awareness and using the internet as a business intermediary does not appear to be as important in the overall cluster of capabilities.
-On the other hand, the four least required capabilities also fall under the second half of the importance section.
+The most important capability in the Marketing cluster is that of Gathering foreign market intelligence (see Table 4-8).
+Promotion to create brand awareness and using the internet as a business intermediary do not appear to be as important in the overall cluster of capabilities.